jwl-7/c0de_gr1nd/python_explanations/is_tree_symmetric.md

 # Test If a Binary Tree Is Symmetric
-A binary tree is symmetric if you can draw a vertical line through the root and then the left subtree is the mirror image of the right subtree.
+Given a binary tree, determine whether or not the tree is symmetric.
+A binary tree is symmetric if you can split it in the center and both sides mirror each other.

-Write a program that checks whether a binary tree is symmetric.

 ## Examples
 ```